Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/meadowmight/rules/_index.md

 {{% rules-block heading="Conflict" id="conflict" %}}

 Count the size of each meadow on different sides of the tile.
-(Exclude the tile itself.)
+Exclude the tile that caused the conflict itself.

 The _biggest_ meadow wins.
 All Sheeple inside the losing meadow(s) are turned _facedown_.
 * If tied, count the number of Sheeple: highest wins.
 * If still tied, you **cannot take this action**.

-(There can never be a single meadow claimed by multiple players.)
+There can never be a single meadow claimed by multiple players.
+If the tile that caused the conflict contains a Sheeple of the wrong color, it's also turned facedown.

 @TODO: IMAGE EXAMPLE